ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

   - Create the dimension tables using the lookup values as source
     - dim_station
     - dim_booth
+       - Cluster by station_id
+    - Add incremental model to insert missing records not on seed table
-  - Create the fact table using the external table structure
+  - Create the fact table using the external table structure and an incremental strategy for ongoing new data
     - fact_turnstile
     - Partition the table by created_dt and day granularity
     - Cluster the table by station_id
-    - Join on dimension tables to use references instead of text
+    - Join on dimension tables to use id references instead of text
+    - Continously run this model with an incremental strategy to append new records

 Our data model should look like this: